bowen-upenn/Multi-Agent-VQA/README.md

 ## This is the official implementation of the paper ["Multi-Agent VQA: Exploring Multi-Agent Foundation Models in Zero-Shot Visual Question Answering"](https://arxiv.org/abs/2403.14783) in Pytorch.

+**This repository is currently under development, preparing for a full-paper submission, so some functionalities may not work as expected but should offer a good reference.
+Feel free to post an issue.**

 ***Key idea: What if a large foundation model fails at VQA?
 Is fine-tuning the solution?
 No, tools and multi-agents are the way to go!***

 This work explores the **zero-shot** capabilities of **foundation models** in Visual Question Answering (VQA) tasks.